ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 1 row in set.
 Elapsed: 0.002 sec.
 ```

-Querying these fields within the request object requires a map syntax e.g.
+Querying these fields within the request object requires a map syntax e.g.:

 ```sql
 SELECT company.labels FROM people